 The specific objectives are:

-As a conclusion of the project, it can be highlighted that Vespa vetulina is capable of considerably disturbing the ecosystems in which it is found, as it competes for resources and food with other animal species and alters the behavior of pollinating insects as they are subjected to permanent stress due to the pressure exerted by the predator.
+As a conclusion of the project, it can be highlighted that Vespa vetulina is capable of considerably disturbing the ecosystems in which it is found, since it competes for resources and food with other animal species and alters the behavior of pollinating insects by being subjected to permanent stress due to the pressure exerted by the predator.
+The impacts caused by the Asian hornet are, on the one hand, socioeconomic due to its impact on the beekeeping and fruit sectors and, on the other, environmental, because they alter food chains, decrease entomological biodiversity, alter the behavior of pollinator species, such as the honey bee (Apis mellifera), and compete for resources with native hornets, such as the European hornet (Vespa cabro), and for food with other species of birds, reptiles or amphibians.

 The results of the project also include the organization’s outreach work in disseminating the problem of the invasive species, carrying out intense knowledge transfer work with the delivery of documentation and awareness-raising material to numerous public administrations responsible for biodiversity.